How to water orchids to help them thrive year after year

 (Image credit: Future PLC/Sussie Bell)

-Similarly with watering succulents, there are a range of factors which come into play to affecting how often you'll need to remind yourself how to water orchids.
+There are a range of factors which affect how often you'll need to water your orchid.

-'The frequency of watering can vary depending on factors such as the type of orchid, the potting medium used, the temperature, humidity, and the amount of light the orchid receives,' elaborates Jack Sutcliffe, co-founder of Yorkshire-based shed manufacturer, Power Sheds.
+'The frequency of watering can vary depending on factors such as the type of orchid, the potting medium used, the temperature, humidity, and the amount of light the orchid receives,' says Jack Sutcliffe, co-founder of Yorkshire-based shed manufacturer Power Sheds.

+But how can you tell if an orchid needs to be watered?
 'The best way to determine if your orchid needs to be watered is to check the potting medium,' explains gardening expert Fiona.
 'This will typically be bark or sphagnum moss.
-Bark allows good drainage and oxygen circulation while sphagnum moss holds more water so is ideal for young orchids.'
+Bark allows good drainage and oxygen circulation, while sphagnum moss holds more water so is ideal for young orchids.'

 How much water does an orchid need?